 Landscaper vs Lawnscaper…Know the Difference!

-What is a “Lawnscaper” you ask? it is a word primarily used for companies who focus on lawns and while they may skillfully push a lawnmower, edge, blow, and maybe even mulch, but may have no idea about plants. (noting more hostility?)
-Would you go to a plummer for your skin condition even if they had some ointment?
+What is a “Lawnscaper” you ask? it is my word for individuals or companies who focus on lawns and while they may skillfully push a lawnmower, edge, blow, and maybe even mulch, may have no idea about plants.
+Would you go to a plumber for your skin condition even if they had some ointment?
 Would you hire your dentist to do a plant design for you?
-I think not…sooo why are you assuming a guy or gal who owns a lawnmower and maybe even a fancy shovel or two take care of your landscape plants and trees?
+I think not…, so why are you assuming a guy or gal who owns a lawnmower and maybe even a fancy shovel or two can take care of your landscape plants and trees?

-The biggest problem in my particular field is that people who do not have the skill set but need the money and frankly do not care about your long term issues, will take work they are not qualified to do, and the people who hire them are not checking their credentials.
+The biggest problem in my particular field is that people who do not have the skill set but need the money and frankly do not care about your long term issues, will take work they are not qualified to do.
+Furthermore, the people who hire them are not checking their credentials.
 If the person you are hiring cannot name the first three to five plants you point to, have them mow your lawn, and call a landscaper for your plant work.
 That being said, just because someone knows plants does not mean they know design, has ever seen those plants growth patterns or can understand the seasonal aspects (dormancy, flowering time, water needs, etc) of the plant selection they may choose.

-Anyone who has ever read my blog knows how I feel about Organics, but with all of the many organic solutions out there, does your lawnscaper practice these or are they looking for the “quick fix” that does wayyyy more harm in the long run because they have no organic knowledge?
-Do you know that most organic practices take years sometimes to see the full results, but that your water bill reduction and plant health will be almost immediate?
-Most companies now a days will charge you the same rate for it and with all the knowledgeable, qualified, educated professionals in Austin, why are you taking short cuts?
+Anyone who has ever read my blog knows how I feel about the need for organics.
+With all the many organic solutions out there, does your lawnscaper practice these or are they looking for the “quick fix” that only does harm in the long run?
+Do you know that most organic solutions last for years and the results to your water bill, pest control and plant health will be almost immediate?
+Most companies nowadays will charge you the same rate for it and with all the knowledgeable, qualified, educated professionals in Austin, why are you taking short cuts?

 Change your dialog with your lawnscaper/landscaper and interview them for the job, just like any employer would.
 Ask for references, look them up online, have a running dialogue that lets you know they understand your needs, they understand your vision and they understand what the heck THEY are doing.
-Keep a close eye on how things are going and when they show you who they are, believe them…If you have a good one, pay them well and refer them often as we are a dying breed.
+This needs to be someone you can potentially reach long after the sale.
+Any good company or small business has a blog/website, TicTok, Instagram or Facebook page.

 No go get your landscape on!